-A couple of extremely quiet hours downtown perusing a few of Polk’s City of Seattle Directories at Rem Koolhaus’ Seattle Public Library proved most of our suppositions about the buildings’ early history.
+A couple of extremely quiet hours downtown perusing a few of Polk’s City of Seattle Directories at Rem Koolhaus’s Seattle Public Library proved most of our suppositions about the buildings’ early history.

 In the 1937 picture, the big sign on the false front announces the grocery store’s IGA identity.
 The initials stand for Independent Grocers Alliance which started in May 1926 when a group of 100 independent retailers (family-owned local grocery stores) in Poughkeepsie, New York and Sharon, Connecticut, led by J. Frank Grimes, organized themselves into a single marketing system.
 Guidance from the IGA management came in the form of marketing and access to a consistent supply chain.
 (Wikipedia).
 In 1937, Thomas W. Weddle and his wife Pearl ran the IGA and lived upstairs.
-You can see the Weddell name at the very top of the IGA sign.
-The Weddle’s store also closed its doors by 1941.
-(See Alicia Arter and Jan Hadley’s marvelous articles about local grocery stores – especially this one http://qahistory.org/grocery-stores-1/ which explains why these stores failed during the Great Depression).
-The shop re-opened a few years later as a delicatessen and bakery, but by 1955, it had closed once again.
+You can see the Weddle name at the very top of the IGA sign.
+The Weddles’ store also closed its doors by 1941.
+(See Alicia Arter and Jan Hadley’s marvelous articles about local grocery stores: Nelsen’s Grocery, Mulholland’s Cash Grocery, and the Motor-In Market –- which explains why these stores failed during the Great Depression.)
+The shop re-opened a few years later as a delicatessen and bakery, but by 1955 it had closed once again.

 - City of Seattle side sewer cards: http://web6.seattle.gov/dpd/sidesewercardsv2/